The ancestor worship in Vietnam throughout centuries

 The modern role of ancestor worship in Vietnam

-In fact, ancestor worship in Vietnam is not only for commemorate the anniversary and the death but also the glue that sticks the Vietnamese together.
+In fact, ancestor worship in Vietnam is not only for commemorating the anniversary and the death but also the glue that sticks the Vietnamese together.
 It’s about the affection for the nation, for family, and the way to educate the next generations about the kindness.
 The common lesson is that if you do something wrong, bad luck will haunt your children and grandchildren.
 This is an effective method since it forces youngsters to be well-behaving and avoid bad things.
 As a result, they will offer their living and unborn children with good luck in the future.

 The Vietnamese not only worship their ancestor but also the heroes that brought them peaceful Vietnam today.
 They are military commander Tran Hung Dao, military leaders Trung Sisters, etc, and especially Hung King.
 He is the founder of original Vietnam.
 To express the gratitude, Vietnamese people hold a nationwide festival on the 10th day of the third lunar month.
 This yearly festival aims to commemorate the death anniversary of the nation’s ancestor.